Home > Case Overviews > Danish Arms and Palestine

 Ongoing

-Legal proceedings in Denmark, in the context of the situation in Palestine, are seeking to halt the transfer of arms under the F-35 fighter jet programme, including parts and components, to Israel on the grounds of their potential use in the commission of war crimes and contribution to a plausible genocide.
-The application states that direct or indirect transfers of Danish weapons components and other military equipment are in violation of the ATT and the EU Common Position, which “clearly state that member states are obligated to deny arms exports if there is a clear risk that the weapons or weapons components are used to violate international law”.
+Legal proceedings in Denmark, in the context of the situation in Palestine, are seeking to halt the transfer of arms under the F-35 fighter jet programme, including parts and components, to Israel on the grounds of their potential use in the commission of war crimes and contribution to what plausibly amounts to genocide.
+The application states that direct or indirect transfers of Danish weapons components and other military equipment to Israel are in violation of the ATT and the EU Common Position, which “clearly state that member states are obligated to deny arms exports if there is a clear risk that the weapons or weapons components are used to violate international law”.

 *The Danish legal concept of ‘retlig interesse’ encompasses aspects of legal standing and legal interest that requires organisations and individuals who seek to challenge Government decisions to show that they are directly, individually, and considerably affected by the decision in question, in order for the case to proceed to the main hearing stage.
 This means showing the type of organisation that Oxfam Denmark is and how its work has been affected in Gaza.